-Monica Reida, Politics Editor - Mechanics
+Mike Ewing, Managing Editor, Politics Editor - Mechanics

 Emily Brosious is a writer, multimedia journalist, and proud lifelong Chicagoan.
 When not busy muckraking, blogging and tweeting about local politics and social justice, she can be found making mixed media art and playing with her Boston Terrier, Harriet.

 Phil Huckelberry is a former chair of the Illinois Green Party and well-versed in the ancient, mystical arts of the Illinois Election Code.
 He lives on the Northwest Side with his wife Michelle, son Dylan, and old, old beagle Murray.

 Andrew works deep into the night at his West Ridge two-flat, writing and editing and playing with the cats.
 He spends more time online than is healthy; follow along at me3dia.com.
 Email him at firstname.lastname@example.org.